Natural Cleaning Products for the Bathroom

 Store in a squeeze top plastic container.
 Label and keep out of reach of children.

-To use squeeze some of the mixture onto a spounge and wipe down the counter.
+To use squeeze some of the mixtures onto a sponge and wipe down the counter.
 Rinse and dry.

 1 c. alcohol